 - Get existing customers to buy more (volume, value or ideally both!)

 Also, consider whether your greatest gain will come from building greater customer awareness of your brand, from driving trial, or building repeat purchase.

 It’s tempting, of course, to attempt all three…but focusing your effort in just one area will give you the greatest growth.

 To develop your brand objective, identify the customer attitude and behavior change that’s required for your brand to grow.
 Your objective should clearly link back to your Issues & Opportunities and be SMART (Specific, Measurable, Actionable, Realistic and Time-bound) so you can measure success.

 4. Identify the activities that will deliver your strategy

-With the confidence and clarity of a clear marketing strategy and brand objective, you can identify which marketing levers will form your activity plan.
+With the confidence and clarity of a clear brand strategy and brand objective, you can identify the marketing levers that will form your activity plan.

 Don’t try to do everything – make choices by assessing which levers will have the greatest impact in delivering your strategy.

 Having identified the levers you’ll focus on, brainstorm possible activities that will deliver your brand objectives.

 Taking Action is critical.